snabbco/snabb/src/doc/testing.md

 SnabbBot (`src/scripts/snabb_bot.sh`) is a shell script that acts as a continuous integration service for Snabb Switch repositories hosted on GitHub.
-You can run it on your own test hardware to provide unit and performance regression testing for the upstream repository or even your own Snabb Switch fork.
+The You can run it on your own test hardware to provide unit and performance regression testing for the upstream repository or even your own Snabb Switch fork.
 SnabbBot is configured through the following environment variables: